-The board will contribute to a moderate, but competitive development of executive remuneration in Statkraft.
-The board’s compensation committee prepares the board's deliberation of the wages of the President and CEO and the rest of the company’s senior executive management.
-The CEO and President is currently remunerated with a fixed wage, and the executive vice presidents are remunerated with fixed wages and a variable wage scheme.
-The variable wage scheme for executive vice presidents has a maximum disbursement that complies with the owner's guidelines, see Meld.
+The Board will contribute to a moderate, but competitive development of executive remuneration in Statkraft.
+The Board’s Compensation Committee prepares the Board's deliberation of the wages of the President and CEO and the rest of the company’s Executive Vice Presidents.
+The President and CEO and corporate executives shall receive both a fixed salary and a variable payment.
+The variable salary has a maximum disbursement that complies with the owner's guidelines, see Meld.
 St. 27 (2013-2014) to the Storting.
 The entering into pension agreements adheres to the current guidelines issued by the owner.

 (13) INFORMATION AND COMMUNICATION

-The board has stipulated guidelines for reporting financial and other information.
+The Board has stipulated guidelines for financial reporting and other information.
 Statkraft SF publishes its annual financial statement.
-Annually, Statkraft AS releases four quarterly financial statements and one annual financial statement.
+Each year, Statkraft AS releases four quarterly financial statements and one annual financial statement.

 Statkraft publishes a financial calendar listing key publication dates.
 The financial calendar, press releases and stock exchange notices, investor presentations, quarterly and annual reports and other relevant information are published on Statkraft's website.